murger/room-manager/README.md

 ## Build it

-We're using [Parcel](https://parceljs.org/) to bundle the project, have an `npm i` to get the dependencies, then in order to run it with the built-in mockup data, use the command `npm run dev`.
-If you'd rather test it through the API, use `npm run stage` and `npm run build` for deployment.
+We're using [Parcel](https://parceljs.org/) to bundle the project, do an `npm i` to get the dependencies, then in order to run it with the built-in mockup data, use the command `npm run dev`.
+If you'd rather test it through the API, use `npm start` and `npm run build` for deployment.

-Change the API address via `src/services/schedule.js` or play around with the mockup data in `data/mock-schedule.js`.
+Change the API address within `src/services/index.js` or play around with the mockup data in `data/mock-schedule.js`.

-You may find default room details in `src/index.js` where `id` is the calendar ID of the room and `title` is the display name.
-Set `id` and `title` in query string to specify an ID and a title for the room: `/?id=2&title=Jupiter`
+Do successfully initiliase out of the dev mode, set the mac id via query
+string: `/?mac=XX-XX-XX-XX-XX-XX`